Categorical E-Graphs for Lambda Calculi

-Then we can make $\WellTypedMdaEcospans$ into $\catname{SLat}$-category by defining a join of two cospans and introducing DPOI rewrite rules to satisfy the laws of $\catname{SLat}$ symmetric monoidal category.
-We also add a structural rewrite schema rule corresponding to distributivity law~\ref{law:distributivity}.
-The join of two cospans is defined as in Fig.~\ref{fig:f+g} and the quotienting is done through DPOI rewrite schema rules, one for each axiom.
-For example, the distributivity rule for $\otimes$ is given by the following schema rule \ifdefined\ONECOLUMN
+Then we can make $\WellTypedMdaEcospans$ into $\catname{SLat}$-category by defining a join of two cospans and introducing EDPOI rewrite rules to satisfy the laws of symmetric monoidal $\catname{SLat}$-categories --- one EDPOI rewrite rule for each axiom instance --- as was done by Tiurin et al.~\cite{tiurin2025equivalencehypergraphsdporewriting}.
+Under this interpretation, the cospan from~\autoref{fig:e-cospan-example} corresponds to the following closed $\Sigma^{+}$-term $(g\fatsemi f) + (((\Lambda((id \otimes id\fatsemi\sym) \otimes f)) \otimes g)\fatsemi\textbf{ev})$.
+Finally, we add a structural rewrite schema rule corresponding to the distributivity law (\autoref{law:distributivity}).